wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 String (text) functions are used to modify strings, find characters in a string, format strings, and more.
 Text manipulation is a core skill often used when trying to better format or modify data you received from somewhere else.

-An example of a string function would be using the *formatNumber* function.
+An example of a string function is the *formatNumber* function.
 This function can convert a number into a string in a given format.
 A common request is to make a string look like currency.
 To change the number 12.5 into $12.50, use the following formula:

 ```powerappsfl
 formatNumber(12.5,'C')